When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 Additionally, Mr. P Leu and his wife used to travel around and buy exotic plants for their beloved property, which also still dotted throughout.

-On the grounds sits the Lue House Museum, a historical, turn of the century home which was donated after the Leu’s passing to become the iconic garden it is today.More Info (click to expand)
+On the grounds sits the Lue House Museum, a historical, turn of the century home which was donated after the Leu’s passing to become the iconic garden it is today.More Info (click to show all)

 17. Enjoy the show at Dr. Philips Center of Performing Arts